department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

 If you need help filing a claim, you may want to work with an accredited attorney, a claims agent, or a Veterans Service Officer (VSO).
-We trust these professionals because they’re trained and certified in the claims process and can help you with VA-related needs.
-VSOs advocate on behalf of Veterans and Servicemembers—as well as their dependents and survivors.
+We trust these professionals because they’re trained and certified in the VA claims process and can help you with VA-related needs.

+VSOs work on behalf of Veterans and Servicemembers—as well as their dependents and survivors.
 Find out more about accredited representatives and how they can help you.

 </div>